-The device is intended for use in settings where healthcare is provided by trained healthcare workers data via a commercial off-the-shelf (COTS) mobile davica images and display them on a portable personal device.
-The imaging system houses a built-in battery, multi-channel c 、 Description of the ultrasound imaging system.
+The device is intended for use in settings where healthcare is provided by trained healthcare workers data via a commercial off-the-shelf (COTS) mobile device.

-The Leltek Ultrasound Imaging System (Model: LX Series) is a portable, software-controlled, portable ultrasound system used to acquire and display high-resolution, real-time ultrasound
+The Leltek Ultrasound Imaging System (Model: LX Series) is a portable, software-controlled, portable ultrasound system used to acquire and display high-resolution, real-time ultrasound that employ win-russed technology to communicate with traditional tablet/smartphone devices via direct Wi-Fi.
+This allows the user to export ultrasound images and display them on a portable personal device.

-- 1. The imaging system software runs as an application on a mohile device - The imaging system software can be downloaded to a commercial mobile off-theshelf (COTS) device and utilizes an icon touch-based user interface - 3.
-The imaging system consists of a series of wireless transducers that employ Wi-Fi-based technology to communicate with traditional tablet/smartphone
+- The imaging system software runs as an application on a mobile device. - The imaging system software can be downloaded to a commercial mobile off-the-shelf (COTS) device and utilizes an icon touch-based user interface. - The imaging system consists of a series of wireless transducers that employ Wi-Fi-based technology to communicate with the communicate